Need to talk? Call 1800 882 436.

 Key facts

-• Your abdominal (tummy) muscles are the group of muscles found in the front of your torso.
+• Your abdominal (tummy) muscles are the group of muscles found in the front of your body between your ribs and pelvis.

-• Your abdominal muscles give you core stability, help you to move and help deliver your baby during a vaginal birth.
+• Your abdominal muscles give you core stability and help you to move, twist and breathe.

-• During pregnancy, your growing baby can stretch and weaken your abdominal muscles.
+• During pregnancy, your growing baby and uterus can stretch and weaken your abdominal muscles.

 • Exercising and strengthening your abdominal muscles during and after pregnancy can help them return to their original shape after your baby is born.

-The abdominal muscles are the muscles in the front of your torso (or trunk), between your ribs and pelvis.
+Your abdominal muscles are the muscles in the front of your body, between your ribs and pelvis.

 What do my abdominal muscles do?